Building a recipe on the worksheet will help you accurately price your design and create additional supporting documents.

-- The description is a place for you to write in a beautiful description of your recipe.
+- The 'Description' section is a place for you to write in a beautiful description of your recipe.
 If you choose to save your recipe, this will save with it.
 The description shows on the proposal, but not the Recipe PDF.

-- Notes is a place for you to type in any design notes, such as 'photo for inspiration only' or 'Sarah would like the bouquet a bit larger than what's shown in the photo'
+- The 'Notes' section is a place for you to type in any design notes, such as 'photo for inspiration only' or 'Sarah would like the bouquet a bit larger than what's shown in the photo'.

 - Notes do not save with the recipe.
 Notes will show on the Recipe PDF and the Proposal.

 - Want to share the specific blooms you will be using with your client?
 Add the ingredient list into your Description!

 - Click the notepad icon to copy the list to your clipboard.